wavemaker/docs/learn/how-tos/multi-security-provider.md

 ![Multi-Security Provider Buttons](/learn/assets/multi-security-buttons.png)

-## User Credential Validation Order with Multiple form based Providers
+## User Credential Validation Order with Multiple Form-Based Providers

 When multiple form-based providers such as Database, Demo, Active Directory, Custom, and LDAP are configured, they share the same login form on the Login page.
 When a login request API is triggered from the form, the authentication request is processed sequentially through each configured form-based provider in the following order until one successfully authenticates the user credentials.